Food and Drug Administration: Tobacco products

 The FDA regulates tobacco products with authority established by the 2009 Family Smoking Prevention and Tobacco Control Act.
-This Act requires color warnings on cigarette packages and printed advertising, and text warnings from the U.S. Surgeon General.
+This act requires color warnings on cigarette packages and printed advertising, and text warnings from the U.S. surgeon general.

 The nine new graphic warning labels were announced by the FDA in June 2011 and were scheduled to be required to appear on packaging by September 2012.
 The implementation date is uncertain, due to ongoing proceedings in the case of R.J.
 Reynolds Tobacco Co. v.
 U.S. Food and Drug Administration.
 R.J.
 Reynolds, Lorillard, Commonwealth Brands, Liggett Group and Santa Fe Natural Tobacco Company have filed suit in Washington, D.C. federal court claiming that the graphic labels are an unconstitutional way of forcing tobacco companies to engage in anti-smoking advocacy on the government's behalf.

 A First Amendment lawyer, Floyd Abrams, is representing the tobacco companies in the case, contending requiring graphic warning labels on a lawful product cannot withstand constitutional scrutiny.
 The Association of National Advertisers and the American Advertising Federation have also filed a brief in the suit, arguing that the labels infringe on commercial free speech and could lead to further government intrusion if left unchallenged.
-In November 2011, Federal judge Richard Leon of the U.S. District Court for the District of Columbia temporarily halted the new labels, likely delaying the requirement that tobacco companies display the labels.
+In November 2011, federal judge Richard Leon of the U.S. District Court for the District of Columbia temporarily halted the new labels, likely delaying the requirement that tobacco companies display the labels.
 The U.S. Supreme Court ultimately could decide the matter.

 In July 2017, the FDA announced a plan that would reduce the current levels of nicotine permitted in tobacco cigarettes.
+The proposed regulation, identified as RIN 0910-AI76, titled "Tobacco Product Standard for Nicotine Yield of Cigarettes and Certain Other Combusted Tobacco Products," seeks to reduce the nicotine content in cigarettes to approximately 0.7 milligrams per gram of tobacco.

 Regulation of living organisms

-With acceptance of premarket notification 510(k) k033391 in January 2004, the FDA granted Dr. Ronald Sherman permission to produce and market medical maggots for use in humans or other animals as a prescription medical device.
+With acceptance of premarket notification 510(k) k033391 in January 2004, the FDA granted Ronald Sherman permission to produce and market medical maggots for use in humans or other animals as a prescription medical device.
 Medical maggots represent the first living organism allowed by the Food and Drug Administration for production and marketing as a prescription medical device.

-In June 2004, the FDA cleared Hirudo medicinalis (medicinal leeches) as the second living organism to be used as a medical device.
+In June 2004, the FDA cleared Hirudo medicinalis (medicinal leeches) as the second living organism legal to use as a medical device.

-The FDA also requires milk to be pasteurized to remove bacteria.
+The FDA also requires that milk be pasteurized to remove bacteria.